 The Expected Maine Coon Temperament

-When people talk about Maine Coons they describe them as follows:
+When people talk about Maine Coon temperament they use terms such as:

 - Attention seeking